 - The experience of institutionalised racism.
 This compounds both existing grief and trauma and social disadvantage, making Aboriginal and Torres Strait Islander Peoples particularly vulnerable to mental ill health.
 Aboriginal and Torres Strait Islander people report experiencing levels of psychological distress almost three times greater than that faced by non-Indigenous Australians.

 - Significantly higher rates of stress, anxiety and depression increase Aboriginal and Torres Strait Islander Peoples’ risk of suicide and self-harm and make it less likely that they will access mental health supports.
 This may result from mistrust towards health systems that are not culturally safe, but it may also result from difficulties accessing services, which may be non-existent in some rural areas, or stressful and complex to access in metropolitan areas.

 - Alcohol and drug use.
-The use of alcohol, cannabis and ice in many Aboriginal and Torres Strait Islander communities can be linked to the high numbers of community members who take their own lives.
-This can be because alcohol and drugs act as means of people taking their own lives or because they lower a person’s protective factors against impulsive behaviour.
+The use of alcohol, cannabis and ice in many Aboriginal and Torres Strait Islander communities can be linked to the high numbers of community members who die by suicide.
+This can be because alcohol and drugs act as means by which people take their own lives or because they lower a person’s protective abilities against impulsive behaviour.